Retiree Benefit Program FAQ

 I am an LPN.
 Am I eligible for the RBP?

-An LPN that retires on or after April 1, 2024, is eligible for enrolment in the RBP as of their retirement date, provided the LPN meets the definition of Eligible Retiree on www.bcnu.org/RBP.
+An LPN that retires on or after April 1, 2024, is eligible for enrollment in the RBP as of their retirement date, provided the LPN meets the definition of Eligible Retiree on www.bcnu.org/RBP.
 LPN members who retired prior to April 1, 2024, do not qualify as Eligible Retirees.
 Please read the Eligibility section on www.bcnu.org/RBP for full details on an “Eligible Retiree”.

 How can I apply for the Retiree Benefit Program?
 Where can I access the application form?

-For RNs and RPNs - visit www.bcnu.org/RBP for the application form which is to be downloaded, completed, signed and then emailed to rbp@bcnu.org or mailed to RBP at the mailing address found on the form.
+LPNs, RNs and RPNs can visit www.bcnu.org/RBP for the application form which is to be downloaded, completed, signed and then emailed to rbp@bcnu.org or mailed to RBP at the mailing address found on the form.
 If you are unable to access the BCNU website, call BCNU at 604-433-2268 or 1-800-663-9991 to request an application by mail.
 Ensure your application is signed by a witness of majority age.

 How and when will I know if my application is approved?